zemian/my-wordpress-starter/readme.md

 You can also use `check-update` or `version` to verify your installations.

+NOTE: The `wp core update` command will up auto update Themes!
+You have to run `wp theme update --all` separately.

 ## How to remove default themes?

 We have used a must-use plugin `my-wp-content/mu-plugins/register-theme-directory.php` to load all the default themes inside of `wordpress/wp-content/themes` directory.
 If you do not want these to be listed under Themes menu inside Admin, then remove this plugin.